 Why are children in need not receiving treatment?

 Even though treatment for acute malnutrition is readily available, historically, 80% of children in need do not receive this life-saving care, and between one and two million preventable deaths occur each year.
 A complex, overly-bureaucratic approach to treatment and a lack of sustained funding prevent the vast majority of children from receiving the help they need.

 “The current system for treating acute malnutrition is complex and costly and fails to reach the majority of children,” explains Jeanette Bailey, director of nutrition research and innovation at the IRC.

-Currently, children with severe acute malnutrition and moderate acute malnutrition are treated with different products through different programs, which are distributed and administered by different international organizations.
+Currently, children with severe acute malnutrition and moderate acute malnutrition are treated with different products through different programmes, which are distributed and administered by different international organisations.
 This strategy is overly complex and hinders efforts to meet a mounting global hunger crisis for which quick and direct action is needed to save lives.

 A lack of sufficient, coordinated and accountable funding also impedes plans to prevent and treat acute malnutrition.
 Addressing acute malnutrition is an issue with broad political support from different factions and ideologies, as demonstrated by politicians working across party lines in the United States Congress to pass the Global Malnutrition Prevention and Treatment Act in October 2022.
 In addition, polls show that the majority of young Americans support taking international action to reduce food shortages.

 The IRC has developed, tested, and piloted a combined approach that is simpler, less expensive, and offers more comprehensive treatment, with the potential to reach more children with life-saving care.We treat all children experiencing malnutrition with RUTF, the high protein peanut paste, and adjust dosage based on the severity of malnutrition.
 Our simplified protocol also empowers community health workers and parents to diagnose and treat acute malnutrition.